jesusgavalos/jesusgavalos.github.io/README.md

-# jesusgavalos.github.io | Graphic Design Personal Portfolio | Coming Soon
+# jesusgavalos.github.io | Graphic Design Personal Portfolio

+Coming soon!

 This is a personal site for my portfolio.
 (Still working on it).
 All the files here are property of the owner of the repository.

-If you want use this template for you own website contact me at jgavalosd@gmail.com for more information.
+Meanwhile this host a little 20-minute project I called "Daily Image".
+Which is a website that shows you a random image.
+Pressing the main button allows you to see a new image.
+(All photos provided by Lorem Picsum).

+Contact me at jgavalosd@gmail.com.

 Jesús Avalos © 2019.